 Acid reflux is estimated to affect up to 20 percent of Americans.
-It is when stomach acid reaches the food pipe or esophagus through the lower esophageal sphincter (LES).
+It is caused when stomach acid reaches the food pipe or esophagus through the lower esophageal sphincter (LES).
 The LES is a ring of muscle at the end of the esophagus and is normally closed.
-It opens to allow food through into the stomach and then closes.
+It opens to allow food into the stomach and then closes.
 If the LES muscle is weak or opens frequently it can cause stomach contents to back up into the esophagus.

 Order safe treatment for acid reflux View all treatments